-SGMA regulations require the submittal of an annual report on the implementation of the GSP to DWR (Water Code 10727.2, 10728, and 10733.2).
+SGMA regulations require GSAs to submit an annual report on the implementation of the GSP to DWR (Water Code 10727.2, 10728, and 10733.2).
 An outline of the procedural and substantive requirements for the annual reports is presented below.